avijitbhuin21/Cerebras.ai_API_With_Cookie/README.md

 from cerebras_cloud_sdk import Cerebras_with_Cookie

 # Using the Llama 3.1-70B model
-llm_client = Cerebras_with_Cookie(cookie_path='cookies.json', model='llama3.1-70b')
+llm_client = Cerebras_with_Cookie(cookie_path='/your/path/to/cookies.json', model='llama3.1-70b')
 response = llm_client.ask("Tell me a story of a boy and a dog") print(response)
 ```

-In the above example, the Llama 3.1-70B model is explicitly specified.
+In the above example, make sure to replace `'/your/path/to/cookies.json'` with the actual path to your `cookies.json` file.
 If no model is provided, **Llama 3.1-8B** will be used by default.